ahmadajal/MoDE/README.md

 ![Alt text](https://github.com/ahmadajal/Multi-objective-2D-Embeddings/blob/master/images/mode.png?raw=True)

-## Waterfilling algorithm
+## Waterfilling algorithm (for data compression)
-Now the waterfilling algorithm for compression is implemented as well.
-In the following code snippet you can see an example of how to use it.
+With waterfilling algorithm you can find tight lower and upper bound on the pair-wise distances between data points that have been compressed using orthonormal transforms, e.g, fourier transform.
+Using the `WaterfillingCompression` class you can compress the data by keeping only a small portion of fourier transform coefficients.
+Then by calling the `compute_distance_bounds` method you are able to compute tight bounds on the lower and upper bound on distances.
 ```
 from waterfilling_compression import WaterfillingCompression
 comp = WaterfillingCompression(num_coeffs=4, coeffs_to_keep='optimal')